mkelley/sbpy/docs/sbpy/activity/dust.rst

    >>> print(len(syn.particles))
    100

-Get the results from :meth:`~sbpy.activity.dust.syndynes.Syndynes.syndynes`, which returns an iterator containing each syndyne's :math:`\beta`-value and particle states.
+Get the results from :meth:`~sbpy.activity.dust.syndynes.Syn.dynes`, which returns an iterator containing each syndyne's :math:`\beta`-value and particle states.
 For example, we can compute the maximum linear distance from the comet to the syndyne particles:

 .. doctest-requires:: scipy

-   >>> for beta, states in syn.syndynes():
+   >>> for beta, states in syn.dynes():
    ...     r, v = abs(states - comet)
    ...     print("{:.3f}".format(r.max().to("au")))
    0.309 AU